wizioo/wp-catalogue/readme.txt

 == Upgrade Notice ==

+= 1.7.1 =
+* Bug fix for pagination issue

 = 1.7 =
-* Bug fix to themefiles/single-wpcproduct.php for pagination issue.
-Please update if you are having a conflict with blog posts pagination
+* Bug fix to themefiles/single-wpcproduct.php for scale and crop issue

 = 1.6 =
 * Internationalization